phil294/coffeesense/README.md

 - **Document symbols**: Usable but not great.
 Check out [Yorkxin's extension](https://github.com/yorkxin/vscode-coffeescript-support), it provides much better symbols if you need that
 - [x] **Find definition**
 - [x] **Find references**
 - **Code actions**: Organize imports only.
 Probably only rarely works as you intend it to.
+Auto imports: Not implemented as code actions, but works while autocompleting.
 - [ ] *missing* Quick fix, refactor
 - [ ] *missing* Formatting
 - [ ] *missing* Rename var